ishengtsai/IntroToGenomics/emcgs.rst

 .. code-block:: console
 	:linenos:
-	# 1. Plase copy to your working directory using cp
-	cp /mnt/nas1/hhl/signature/TIGPsignaturecourse.2/BRCnpN345_Aoc/out_nano/medaka/consensus.fasta Aoc.mito.fasta
+	# 1. Go to the flye assembly folder and look around
+	cd out_nano
+	ls -lrt

 	# 2. try a few command.
 For example.
 How long is it?
-	# See previous command or use seqstat
+	# Any previous command you could use? or use the new seqstat command.
+	fastn2stats.py --fastn assembly.fasta
+	seqstat assembly.fasta

+	# 3. Print the sequence onto screen.
+	cat assembly.fasta
+	less assembly.fasta

-	# 3. Copy the sequence to your desktop/laptop using scp and try to blast to NCBI.
+	# 4. Copy the sequence to your desktop/laptop using scp and try to blast to NCBI.
 What to you find?

-	# 4. Annotate using MITOS
+	# 5. Annotate using MITOS
 	http://mitos.bioinf.uni-leipzig.de/index.py